OpenMixup: Open Mixup Toolbox and Benchmark for Visual Representation Learning: Mixup Image Classification Benchmarks

 \paragraph{CIFAR-10} As elucidated in Sec.~\ref{app:settings}, CIFAR-10 benchmarks based on CIFAR version ResNet variants follow CutMix settings, training 200/400/800/1200 epochs from stretch.
 As shown in Table~\ref{tab:cls_cifar10}, we report the median of top-1 accuracy in the last 10 training epochs.

-\paragraph{CIFAR-100} As for the classical setting (a), CIFAR-100 benchmarks train 200/400/800/1200 epochs from the stretch in Table~\ref{tab:cls_cifar100}, which is similar to CIFAR-10.
+\paragraph{CIFAR-100} As for the classical setting (a), CIFAR-100 benchmarks train 200/400/800/1200 epochs from the stretch in Table~\ref{tab:cls_cifar100}, similar to CIFAR-10.
 Notice that we set weight decay to 0.0005 for cutting-based methods (CutMix, AttentiveMix+, SaliencyMix, FMix, ResizeMix) for better performances when using ResNeXt-50 (32x4d) as the backbone.
 As shown in Table~\ref{tab:cls_cifar100_vit} using the modern setting (b), we train three modern architectures for 200/600 epochs from the stretch.
-We resize the raw images to $224\times 224$ resolutions for DeiT-S and Swin-T, while modifying the stem network as the CIFAR version of ResNet for ConvNeXt-T with $32\times 32$ resolutions.
+We resize the raw images to $224\times 224$ resolutions for DeiT-S and Swin-T while modifying the stem network as the CIFAR version of ResNet for ConvNeXt-T with $32\times 32$ resolutions.
+As shown in Table~\ref{tab:cls_cifar100_vit_robust}, we further provided more metrics to evaluate the robustness and reliability~\citep{nips2021intriguing, song2023perturb}: evaluating top-1 accuracy on the corrupted version of CIFAR-100~\citep{hendrycks2019benchmarking}, applying FGSM attack~\citep{iclr2015fgsm}), and visualizing the prediction calibration~\citep{Verma2019ManifoldMB}.

 \paragraph{Tiny-ImageNet} We largely follow the training setting of PuzzleMix~\citep{Kim2020PuzzleME} on Tiny-ImageNet, which adopts the basic augmentations of \texttt{RandomFlip} and \texttt{RandomResizedCrop} and optimize the models with a basic learning rate of 0.2 for 400 epochs with Cosine Scheduler.
 As shown in Table~\ref{tab:cls_tiny}, all compared methods adopt ResNet-18 and ResNeXt-50 (32x4d) architectures training 400 epochs from the stretch on Tiny-ImageNet.